 - In Dana Stabenow's Second Star, it's mentioned that all AIs are programmed with the Three Laws, informally known as "asimovs".

 - Tin Man by Jim Denney tells of a human and a robot in a damaged escape pod—when the ship blew up, all communications systems save the proximity detector are non-functional.
 The robot belonged to the ship's chaplain, and reasons that while spiritual matters are outside the robotic ken, the very possibility of a God who hears our requests means that the First Law requires that the option of prayer be explored.
 Almost immediately, the proximity detector notes a blip.
 The First Law trumps the Third, so Tin Man goes into space and uses its own power core to create an energy pulse, and a rescue ship picks the kid up.

 - In Saturn's Children, the robots were all created this way—in fact, the book quotes the three laws right at the beginning.
 However, with mankind extinct, the first and second laws are irrelevant, leaving only the third law — which doesn't respect other robots at all.
 Robot society has re-invented most of the crimes that humanity created.
 Most robots fear the possibility of humanity's rebirth, and actively sabotage any genetic research that would bring back humans: it would be the end of free will in those robots.

 - In Star Trek: Voyager, the Doctor is essentially a holographic android (albeit more irascible than Data) and has ethical routines.
 He actually considers more important the same "First Law" that human doctors are supposed to follow (first do no harm).
-When these ethical routines are deleted or subverted, Bad Things happen.
+When these ethical routines are deleted, Bad Things happen.
 See "Darkling" and "Equinox".